coreboot/coreboot/Documentation/soc/amd/psp_rom_armor.md

 ## Security Considerations

-### Allowlist Configuration

-ROM Armor enforces access control through multiple layers:

-1. **PSP Directory Entries**: Directory entries with the 'writable' bit set allow modification of their associated flash regions
-2. **BIOS Directory Entries**: Similar to PSP entries, BIOS directory entries can be marked writable
-3. **BIOS Directory Type 0x6D (Allowlist)**: Defines arbitrary flash address ranges that should be writable
-4. **PSP Firmware Validation**: The PSP firmware verifies all write/erase requests against the combined allowlist before allowing access

-The allowlist is processed by PSP firmware during ROM Armor initialization.
-Any write or erase operation outside the whitelisted regions will be rejected by the PSP, returning an error status to the SMM code.

 ### Threat Model

 ROM Armor protects against:
 - Unauthorized BIOS modification from malware in OS
 - Unauthorized flash writes from compromised SMM code (limited to allowlist)
-- Flash corruption during runtime

 ROM Armor does NOT protect against:
 - Physical SPI programmer attacks